Developer Guide

 print(f"Pairing code: {response.pairing_code}")

-print("Enter this code in the Airlock mobile app.")
+print("Enter this code in the Mobile Approver.")

 Poll for completion: